diogobenica/dotfiles/README.md

 .gitconfig
 -------------
-My Git configuration (color and shotcuts)
+My Git configuration (color and shotcuts).
+Important: I changed Git to push only the current branch.

 .irbrc
 -------------